Dance Fitness

 Activewear Suggestions

-Locally, I like Savers for used and TJ Maxx, Marshalls, or Nordstrom Rack for discounted wear.
+Locally, I like Savers for used and I like TJ Maxx, Marshalls, or Nordstrom Rack for discounted wear.

 REI has a great return policy for members, so go ahead and wear that bra or walk in those shoes for up to a year and return them if they don't work.